 Magnetic pulses going into your brain might sound scary or even conjure up images of “shock therapy” portrayed in movies such as One Flew Over the Cuckoo’s Nest.
 However, the pulses used in TMS therapy are actually the same type and strength as the magnetic pulses used in MRI machines and are considered very safe.
 And unlike electroconvulsive therapy (ECT), TMS doesn’t require any kind of sedation or post-therapy downtime, and comes without any memory or cognition side effects.
 In fact, for most people TMS has fewer side effects than antidepressant medications.

 What is TMS used for?

-Thus far in the United States, transcranial magnetic stimulation therapy has only been approved for the treatment of major depressive disorder.
+In the United States, transcranial magnetic stimulation therapy has been approved for the treatment of major depressive disorder, certain types of migraine headaches, and, more recently, OCD and smoking cessation.
 While depression is a treatable condition, TMS is typically used when standard treatments such as therapy, medication, and self-help techniques have proved ineffective—or, in the case of medication, the side effects are too severe.

 In many European countries, however, TMS is approved for a multitude of other common conditions including:

 TMS has even shown promise in off-label treatment of conditions such as tinnitus, fibromyalgia, Tourette syndrome, autism spectrum disorder, and multiple sclerosis.

 TMS for depression

 Depression can take a heavy toll, changing how you think, feel, and function in your daily life.
 While many people are able to gain relief through self-help, therapy, medication, or a combination of these treatments, for others the sense of hopelessness never lets up.